camunda/camunda-docs/versioned_docs/version-8.0/components/connectors/out-of-the-box-connectors/openai.md

 While **System message** and **Chat history** fields are optional and provide the model with additional context, **Prompt** is the actual input.
 This is the query that is used to trigger the model output.

-The image below illustrate how you can use **System message**, **Chat history** and **Prompt** together.
+The image below illustrates how you can use **System message**, **Chat history**, and **Prompt** together.

 ![connectors-openai-prompt-engineering](../img/connectors-openai-prompt-engineering.png)

 :::note
-You will find more complex examples of prompt engineering and sample real-life use cases of ChatGPT on the OpenAI [Examples](https://platform.openai.com/examples) page.
+Find more complex examples of prompt engineering and sample real-life use cases of ChatGPT on the OpenAI [examples](https://platform.openai.com/examples) page.
 :::

 ### Choices to generate

-The numeric **Choices to generate** field determines how many alternative answers the model will return in the API response.
+The numeric **Choices to generate** field determines how many alternative answers the model returns in the API response.

 ### Sample chat output